How to Plan the Ideal Surf Trip

 Set Your Surf and Vacation Goals

 First, and perhaps most importantly, are your goals.
 Are you a beginner surfer who wants to learn to catch green waves?
-Or maybe you’ve never surfed and want to go somewhere to learn to surf!
+Perhaps a beginner surf camp is best.
+Or maybe you’ve never surfed and want to go somewhere to learn how to start surfing!
 So first, be honest with yourself and set goals for your surfing.
 Sometimes we just want a surf trip with no instruction, just to go out and have fun every day!

 You also might consider if you want other things outside surfing in your trip.
 Do you want to see some nature?
 Maybe you want a lively party scene, or a more mellow and chill atmosphere.
 Do you enjoy trying local food?
 Want to do yoga and meditation in your off-time?
 Some surf spots will have more things to do outside surfing, such as the surf and yoga retreats in Costa Rica, while others will be relatively remote with only surfing offered.